 There is a lot of information that ambitious potential residents need to know before moving to Houston.
-With so many reasons to move to Texas, it is estimated that approximately 275 new people move to Houston daily.
+With so many reasons to move to Texas, approximately 275 new people are estimated to move to Houston daily.
 It is easy to get into this hype, not knowing how the transition to such a large metropolitan could affect your life.
 We are sharing all the important statistics and fun facts you should know before the move.
 And every relocation is easier with reliable movers by your side.
 Evolution Moving Company NB will be by your side to make your relocation to Houston enjoyable and memorable.
 Let's get to know Houston together!

-Moving to Houston, Texas is a hot topic that weighs in heavily with the pros and cons.
+Moving to Houston, Texas, is a hot topic that weighs heavily with the pros and cons.
 And trust us when we say that there are many factors to consider.
-Pro: labor market.
+Pro: the labor market.
 Con: transition to extreme and difficult weather.

 1. Accommodation in Houston is more accessible than in other major metropolitans